Kadal (2013 film): Controversies

 After the release of first trailer of the film, the kissing scene between the leading debutantes was brought into discussions by media and audience.
 Later, Ratnam clarified that the scene has its own importance, justified in the story line of the film.
 Thulasi Nair in 2012 was fifteen years of age and scenes portraying such with minors, this fact added more to the same controversy.
 However, actress Radha, mother of Thulasi, defended stating "As I did Bharathiraja's film Alaigal Oivathillai, I was aged sixteen.
 There is a unique style and limitations directors have.
 They give proper directions to artistes.
 There is no mistake in doing intimate scenes if it is required for the movie."
-To avoid further repercussions, the osculating scene was chopped off the theatrical prints of the film thereby reducing the running length of the film to 150 minutes.
+The osculating scene was later removed from the theatrical prints of the film, thereby reducing the runtime to 150 minutes.

-On 5 February 2013, Indian Christian Democratic Party put allegations that Kadal had objectionable scenes referring to Christianity.
+In early February 2013, Indian Christian Democratic Party put allegations that Kadal had objectionable scenes referring to Christianity.
 They claimed that the film depicted their community in a cloddish manner.
 The members of the party proposed the deletion those scenes and warned of intensifying their protests.
 A memorandum in this regard was also submitted by them to police on the same day.